 Academy to Battalion

-3.1 All units may also request transfer from one Battalion to another.
+2.1 All units may request transfer from one Platoon to another.

 Division to Division

-4.1a Transfers between Divisions are initiated by written request for Division Transfer to the 1st Officer or Captain of the individual's Current Battalion.
+3.1a Transfers between Divisions are initiated by written request for Division Transfer to the Platoon Leader of the individual's Current Platoon.

-4.2 Transfers to a new Division require each unit to begin at Rank 1 (regardless of prerequisites).
+3.2 Transfers to a new Division require each unit to begin at E-2 (unless previously gained progress in that division).

 1.1 As stated in our Rules & Laws, each member must wear their uniform during Patrols & Events in | Enlisted, or other RolePlay voice channels in Discord.
 However, uniforms are excused in | Public & | Off-Duty voice channels.
 Unit specific attire is an important part of the Galactic Order’s image, acting not only as a projection of power but also further developing the chain of command, giving visible differences between ranks.

-Note (1): As mentioned on our Exams & Benefits page, Uniforms are provided to Novitiates and Rank 1+ Members.
-However, these must be requested no sooner than 1 Hour in Advance, from when the Uniform is needed.
-Requests must be made, in writing, to a Superior, following chain of command.
+Note (1): Uniforms are provided to enlisted members upon request.
+However, these must be requested no sooner than 1 hour in advance from when the uniform is needed.
+Requests must be made in writing, to a superior, following chain of command.

-Note (2): Uniform details for each Rank/Role can be found on the Rank Information page.
+Note (2): Uniform details for each rank can be found on the Rank Information page.

-Uniform Warning: Every time a unit must be reminded to wear the proper uniform, they might be issued an Warning.
+Uniform Warning: Every time a unit must be reminded to wear the proper uniform, they might be issued a Warning.

-Disclaimer (1): This protocol need only be followed when affiliating with other Org Members in-game.
+Disclaimer (1): This protocol need only be followed when affiliating with other org members in-game and whilst on official duty.

-Disclaimer (2): For special events, or unique patrols, a member of high leadership (Rank 4+) may excuse or substitute uniform protocol after member's have reported in.
+Disclaimer (2): For special events, or unique patrols, a member of high command (O-3+) may excuse or substitute uniform protocol after members have reported in.

 Uniform Image

-1.1 Units outside of the Combat Division are restricted from using the following weapons/items until they’ve passed the Tactical Exam, found on the Exams & Benefits page of the website...
+1.1 Units outside of the Combat Division are restricted from using the following weapons/items until they’ve passed the Tactical Exam, found on the Exams & Badges page of the website...

 Restricted Weapon Categories: